How To Float: Step-By-Step Guide For Beginners

 oxygen circulating

-Slowly lean over into the water with your upper body until your head is underwater.
+Slowly lean into the water with your upper body until your head is underwater.

 Your feet should push off the bottom, slowly lifting hips and legs to the same level as your upper body.